uspki/policies/certificate-policy.md

 Each CA shall publish CRLs in accordance with Section 4.9.7.

 ## 2.4 Access controls on repositories
 Each CA shall make its Repository publicly available in a read-only manner.
-Repository information shall be protected by unauthorized modification.
+Repository information shall be protected from unauthorized modification.

 # 3. IDENTIFICATION AND AUTHENTICATION